wmo-raf/wis2box-adl-adcon-plugin/README.md

 Then look at its properties and the command used to start the service.
 This will point you to where you might expect to find the configuration files.

+> Make backups of the configuration files before making any changes.

 The `pg_hba.conf` file is used to control client authentication.
 We need to add a new line to allow connections from the WIS2Box ADL server.